 The forest mainly provides us with fire wood.
 The roofs of our facilities (hotel and agricultural buildings) have all been built using the wood from our forests.

 Animals, stables and Co.Curious about out stables?
 We will be happy to show them to you: you can have a look and visit our animals.
 In our stables you will almost always find young calves, who will be happy for you to pet them.
-Also our two goats will be ready to greet you, just like our dog Maya, obviously part of our team!
+Also our two goats and the ponies will be ready to greet you, just like our dog Maya, obviously part of our team!
 All animals are raised by us.
 This means that we do not buy any from outside.
 After birth, calves are taken to the igloos, where they remain until they are four weeks old, after which they are raised in group.
 Our cattle lives outside the whole year, much healthier than being indoors all the time.